-The certificate of origin may be a statement added to the commercial invoice that supports the listing of the country of origin by line item.
-Alternatively, it might be a separate letter or form that incorporates a statement indicating the country of origin is as stated on the commercial invoice, certifies the document is true and correct, and then signed by the exporter’s employee.
+Alternatively, it might be a separate letter or form that incorporates a statement indicating the country of origin is as stated on the commercial invoice and certifies the document is true and correct; it is then signed by the exporter’s employee.

 The Certificate of Origin Form

 The certificate of origin is documentary evidence that the goods originated in the country stated in the certificate, commercial invoice, or packing list.
-Customs in these countries expect the certificate to be a separate document from the commercial invoice or packing list.
+Customs expects the certificate to be a separate document from the commercial invoice or packing list.

-Customs in these countries also expect it to be signed by the exporter, the signature notarized, and the document subsequently signed and stamped by a chamber of commerce.
+Customs does not require it to be signed by the exporter, but it does require the signature to be notarized.
 In some cases, the customs authorities at destination may even name the chamber of commerce who is to add its proof of review to the exporter’s certificate of origin.

-The proof of review can occur through the addition of the chamber’s official embossing stamp and a signature of an authorized chamber representative.
-Most countries also accept an electronic certificate of origin (eCO) that has been electronically signed by a chamber of commerce who then registers the legitimacy of the certificate with customs authorities around the world.
-Using an eCO can be faster and less expensive than the traditional paper certificates.
+The proof of review can occur through the addition of the chamber’s official embossing stamp and the signature of an authorized chamber representative.
+Most countries also accept an electronic certificate of origin (eCO) that has been electronically signed by a chamber of commerce, who then registers the legitimacy of the certificate with customs authorities around the world.
+Using an eCO can be faster and less expensive than traditional paper certificates.

 A certificate of origin may also be required by the buyer in the documentary requirements stated within a letter of credit.
 The letter of credit may specify additional certifications or language within that must be noted in order for the certificate of origin to comply with the stated requirements.